merenlab/merenlab.org/tutorials/infant-gut/index.md

 Alright.

-Here is a different representation of the coverage of this bin across samples (which is a screenshot from our paper):
+Here is a different representation of the coverage of this {% include ARTIFACT name="bin" text="bin" %} across samples (which is a screenshot from our paper):

 <div class='centerimg'>
 <a href='{{ site.url }}/images/anvio/2015-07-20-analyzing-variability/coverage.png'><img src='{{ site.url }}/images/anvio/2015-07-20-analyzing-variability/coverage.png' style='width: 50%;' /></a>